China Is Fueling a Drug War Against the US

 “Drug warfare” is one piece of this “wide spectrum of warfare,” the report states, noting that it ties to a broader Chinese military strategy meant to “destabilize an adversary.”
 It falls under the umbrella of “culture warfare,” which is an unconventional warfare strategy meant to decay the moral fabric of a rival nation, and thereby weaken it.

 For communist regimes including the CCP, the use of drug warfare against their adversaries isn’t anything new.
-In his book, “Red Cocaine,” last updated in 1999, former CIA Deputy Director for Intelligence Joseph D. Douglass detailed the history of the strategy.
+In his book, “Red Cocaine,” last updated in 1999, Joseph D. Douglass detailed the history of the strategy.

 He writes communist regimes “have been using narcotics for several decades as a decisive weapon in the ongoing low-level warfare they are waging against Western civilization,” and adds, “During the five years to 1990, for instance, data and other source testimony were forthcoming linking almost every Communist country to drug trafficking.”